aicrumb/aicrumb/README.md

 she/xe

-You meed to be forward with me, I have autism and can't understand most things well.
+You meed to be forward with me, I have autism.
 I'm also selective mute (relating to the autism).
-My preferred method of communication is Twitter DMs
+My preferred method of communication is Twitter DMs.
+I'm a first year CS student.

 [blog](https://medium.com/@crumbly) (not really updated frequently, but "big" projects here)